ashleykinard/ashleykinard.github.io/resume.md

 *Produce high-quality [documentation and knowledge base articles](https://docs.cpanel.net/) for the [cPanel & WHM](https://cpanel.net/products/) product.*

-* Work with a Scrum team to document all product features, improvements, and changes each release cycle, including:
+* Worked with a Scrum team to document all product features, improvements, and changes each release cycle, including:
   * Documenting features, release notes, and technical information for the product's customers.
   * Creating quick guides for cPanel technical support and training teams.
   * Reviewing code and new or modified strings for localized text.
   * Reviewing [API documentation](https://api.docs.cpanel.net/) to ensure they meet cPanel's style guide standards.
-  * Review developer merge requests to verify whether any changes require documentation review.
+  * Reviewing developer merge requests to verify whether any changes require documentation review.
-  * Work closely with the developers and quality assurance analysts to ensure proposed documentation is technically accurate before documentation peer review.
+  * Working closely with the developers and quality assurance analysts to ensure proposed documentation is technically accurate before documentation peer review.
-  * Provide user-driven feedback during development discussion and feature planning.
+  * Providing user-driven feedback during development discussion and feature planning.
-* Work with the technical support team to maintain and update any incorrect or outdated published documentation.
+* Worked with the technical support team to maintain and update any incorrect or outdated published documentation.
-* Review and revise existing documentation to ensure they meet cPanel's style guide standards.
+* Reviewed and revise existing documentation to ensure they meet cPanel's style guide standards.
-* Collaborate and facilitate the review of cPanel's style guide on a regular basis.
+* Collaborated and facilitated the review of cPanel's style guide on a regular basis.
-* Peer review other writers' work to ensure it meets cPanel's style guide standards.
+* Peer reviewed other writers' work to ensure it meets cPanel's style guide standards.
-* Create tutorial video content.
+* Created tutorial video content.

 #### Pipe & Tube QA Document Coordinator at DistributionNOW
 *Houston, Texas*